Rich Reel

 Square Dance Calling

-I call and teach for Western Star Dancers,
+I call and teach for Ranchero Squares,

-and when COVID-19 passes, my new club Swinging 21'ers
+my new club Swinging 21'ers (Facebook page).

 I first picked up a mic at the GCA caller school